Tanay2409/My_Weather/README.md

 # [My Weather](https://my-weather-tanay.netlify.app/)

-This is a simple mini-project where the user can input a city name and get the temperature and the weather description of the city in degree celcius.
+This is a simple mini-project where the user can input a city name and get the temperature and the weather description of the city in degree celsius.

 ## Features